mquinson/retrogames/docs/source/Installing-Python3-on-Linux.rst

 This page describes several ways to install Linux:

 - `In a partition of your disk <Linux_partition>`_, the prefered way.
-- `As a virtual machine <Linux_VM>`_, if you cannot stop using Windows, even for a while.
+- `As the Window's Subsystem Linux <Linux_WSL>`, the fastest way to get a Linux working as a part of you Windows.
+This is the way to go if you cannot stop using your Windows.
 - `On an USB stick <Linux_stick>`_, if you cannot install anything on that computer.

 .. _Linux_partition: